-If you’re a fan of light, ever-so-subtle seafood pasta, then this Easy Linguine with Clams is right in your wheelhouse.
+If you’re a fan of light, ever-so-subtle seafood pasta, then this Linguine with Fresh Clams is right in your wheelhouse.
 With a lemon and garlic-forward sauce, hints of red pepper flake, and delicate shallots, this meal has quickly become one of our favorites.
 It’s also perfect for entertaining, which we love.

 I’m not sure if you’ve noticed, but I’m kind of obsessed with pasta.
 For more easy pasta recipes, be sure to check out this One Pot Short Rib Bolognese, the Best Spaghetti and Meatballs, and this Five Ingredient Cherry Tomato & Ricotta Linguini (perfect for spring and summer!).

-Easy Linguine with Clams
+Linguine with Fresh Clams

 I’m not usually fan of seafood pastas.
 Actually, let me rephrase.
 I like seafood IN pasta, but I’m not a huge fan of seafood-based sauces.
 Does that make sense?
 So basically I adore say, fettuccine Alfredo with shrimp in it, or garlicky pasta noodles topped with perfectly cooked lobster, but if you give me a sauce packed with fish or seafood broth – not a fan.